 Artemisinin is a compound derived from the sweet wormwood plant, which practitioners of Chinese medicine often use.

 Sweet wormwood is native to Asia.
 It has fern-like leaves and yellow flowers.
 People have usually used this plant in traditional and homeopathic treatments for:

 The Artemisia annua plant may have anticancer properties, though there is currently no strong evidence that it can help fight cancer in humans.

 The investigations into its anticancer properties tend to have small sample sizes or use animal models instead of humans.

 Some researchers believe that artemisinin interacts with iron to form free radicals in the body.
 Free radicals are compounds that kill cells.
 Cancerous cells absorb a lot of iron, which makes them potentially much more susceptible to damage from these free radicals.

-A group of researchers looked at all of the research, conducted between 1983 and 2018, into the effects of artemisinin and its derivatives on cancer, and they reported the following:
+A group of researchers looked at all of the research, conducted between 1983 and 2018, into the effects of artemisinin and its derivatives on cancer, and they reported

 - Several studies suggest that artemisinin and its synthetic forms can target cancer cells when combined with chemotherapy.

 - Artemisinin may produce fewer side effects than traditional cancer treatments.

 - Study sizes tended to be small, which means that their results are less reliable.